Peer support programs

 • Providing a cost-effective approach to help promote and sustain a culture of wellness.

-• Addressing issues such as denial, shame, or secrecy about mental health problems by providing non-judgmental support for employees who are struggling.
+• Addressing issues such as denial, shame, or secrecy about mental health problems.
+This is done by providing non-judgmental support for employees who are struggling.

 • Reducing feelings of isolation that professional medical treatment alone may not offer.